So delicious and versatile, Korean Homemade Dumplings are fun to make and well worth the work! Korean Food: Homemade Dumplings!!

 - 1 lb. uncooked shrimp; peeled and chopped

-- 6 oz mung bean or sweet potato noodles, soaked in hot water and then chopped
+- 6 oz. mung bean or sweet potato noodles soaked in very hot water and then chopped

 - 4 eggs

-- 2-3 cloves garlic, finely chopped or minced
+- 2 to 3 cloves garlic finely chopped or minced

 - In a large mixing bowl, combine all of the ingredients from the ground pork to the salt (see photos below).
 I highly recommend wearing disposable plastic gloves and using your hands to mix everything.

-- Get your mandoo assembly area ready with your mandoo wrappers, a bowl of water or a slightly beaten egg or 2 and the filling mixture.
+- Get your mandoo assembly area ready with your mandoo wrappers, a bowl of water (or a slightly beaten egg or 2) and the pork/shrimp filling mixture.

 - Place about 1 tablespoon of filling in the center of the dumpling wrapper.

 - Dip your fingers in the water (or eggs) and wet the outside upper edge of the top half of the wrapper.
 Fold the wrapper to close and then crimp the edges.
+Alternatively, you can close the wrapper and then fold and bring the ends together to make a circle.
 Repeat until all the filling is gone.

 Here are all the ingredients for your mix or filling.